Last updated September 2014

 Strengthening the Health Care Workforce

-- 11 health care professionals from Doniphan County participated in KU Medical Center continuing education courses and conferences in 2012.
+- 1 health care professional from Doniphan County participated in KU Medical Center continuing education courses and conferences in Fiscal Year 2014.

 Advancing Health Care Access

-- 87 Kansans received free medical attention and education in 2012 through preventive screenings and events hosted in Doniphan County with support from KU Medical Center.
+- 54 Kansans received free medical attention and education in FY14 through preventive screenings and events hosted in Doniphan County with support from KU Medical Center programs.